 Aida: Yeah, that’s a good question.
 It’s a hard one too.
 I feel like we spend a lot of time thinking about this.
 My very simple way of defining commonsense knowledge is that it is a knowledge shared by a typically large group of people.
 It’s often not mentioned, so it’s often left unsaid.
 It’s not explicitly said, even in daily communication or even like in our text corpora.
 It’s typically about everyday situations, like things that people kind of know about everyday situations.
 An interesting part of it for me is also that it’s typically probabilistic.
 So we might have some knowledge, but there’s usually probably the distribution of what we believe.
 Let’s say if I ask you how you boil water, the most common way is basically you pour water in a kettle, you put the kettle on your stove – but this is true if you’re in a kitchen.
 If you’re in a lab environment, you’re going to boil water in a different setting.
 So there’s some probability on this knowledge and it’s different from facts.
 Most of it is basically true or false, it’s probabilistic.

-PAI: Do you find that a model’s ability to generalize is tied to a model’s ability to learn what we think of as commonsense knowledge?
+PAI: Do you find that a machine learning model’s ability to generalize is tied to a model’s ability to learn what we think of as commonsense knowledge?

-PAI: I guess one way to start might be to compare which models do better in commonsense knowledge tasks and which models generalize well and see whether they are similar.
+PAI: I guess one way to start might be to compare which machine learning models do better in commonsense knowledge tasks and which models generalize well and see whether they are similar.

 Aida: I guess major transition is typically per task, right?
 So when you say multi-generalized well, the question is for what tasks we’re going to test for in the current most recent line of work.
 The base models are typically a language model and we pick a language model that generalizes well, in a sense, that it’s doing well on the validation or test that sometimes if we have that actually with the larger language models, this is also really hard to measure.
 So it’s not necessarily an auto distribution transition, it’s just a better model.
 And given the current comments and benchmarks, I think we will probably see a correlation between performance and language modeling and performance and commonsense benchmarks for most of the existing benchmarks.
 But I don’t think that is necessarily generalization in the domain of commonsense.
 Does that make sense?